scribd/scribd.github.io/_posts/2020-09-15-integrating-databricks-and-datadog.md

 configuration to set up the Datadog agent.
-It also likely possible to set this up via [customized containers with Databricks Container Services](https://docs.databricks.com/clusters/custom-containers.html) but the `databricks` runtime images don't get updated as frequently enough for our purposes.
+It also likely possible to set this up via [customized containers with Databricks Container Services](https://docs.databricks.com/clusters/custom-containers.html) but the `databricks` runtime images don't get updated as frequently as required for our purposes.

 * Add cluster init script to setup datadog below